Nelson Riddle: Later years

+Nelson Riddle Conducts The 101 Strings was recorded in London in 1970.
+Riddle had been without a recording contract for the first time in more than 25 years.
+It had been two years since his Liberty Records contract ended.
+That year, he flew to London and recorded an album with the 101 Strings Orchestra.
+Produced by Jack Dorsey, it was released on Marble Arch Records.
+Biographer Peter J. Levinson offered a sober assessment of the project, arguing that Riddle was "out of his depth" with the fusion of contemporary and classical instrumentation.
+The album went through several re-issues on the Alshire label (including Nelson Riddle Arranges and Conducts 101 Strings (1970); Bridge Over Troubled Water (1971); and Swingin' Songs (1972), minus "Bridge Over Troubled Water") and the Vogue Records label.

-During the 1970s, Riddle's film and television efforts included the score for the 1974 version of The Great Gatsby, which earned him his first Academy Award, after some five nominations.
-In 1973, he served as musical director for the Emmy Award winning The Julie Andrews Hour.
+During the 1970s, Riddle's film and television efforts included the nostalgic adaptation score for the 1974 version of The Great Gatsby, which earned him his first Academy Award, after five nominations.
+In 1973, he served as musical director for the Emmy Award-winning The Julie Andrews Hour.
 He wrote the theme songs for the 1972 television series Emergency! and the 1975 television series Caribe, and scored the 1977 miniseries Seventh Avenue.
 The Nelson Riddle Orchestra also made numerous concert appearances throughout the 1970s, some of which were led and contracted by his good friend, Tommy Shepard.

-On March 14, 1977, Riddle conducted his last three arrangements for Sinatra.
-"Linda", "Sweet Lorraine", and "Barbara", were intended for an album of songs with women's names.
+In March 1977, Riddle arranged and conducted his last arrangements for Sinatra.
+"Nancy", "Emily", "Linda", "Sweet Lorraine" and "Barbara" were intended for an album of songs with women's names.
+For this Sinatra project Riddle also wrote an arrangement of "Tina".
 The album was never completed.
-"Sweet Lorraine" was released in 1990 and the other two were included in The Complete Reprise Studio Recordings, released in 1995.

-In 1978 Riddle was Musical Director for the 50th Academy Awards ceremony, the only occasion on which he performed the task.
+"Sweet Lorraine" was released in 1990 and the others were included in The Complete Reprise Studio Recordings, released in 1995.
+In 1978, Riddle was musical director for the 50th Academy Awards ceremony, the only occasion on which he performed the task.

-In December 1979, Riddle conducted and arranged "Something" for Sinatra's 1980 album "Trilogy".
-And in 1981, he also arranged and conducted the medley of "The Gal That Got Away" and "It Never Entered My Mind" for Sinatra's album "She Shot Me Down", which was the final time he worked for Frank.
+In December 1979, Sinatra recorded Riddle’s string arrangement of "Something" for the 1980 album "Trilogy".
+And in 1981 Sinatra recorded Riddle’s arrangement of "The Gal That Got Away" with "It Never Entered My Mind" for the album "She Shot Me Down".
+The final time these two men worked together was when Nelson conducted for Frank at the Presidential Inaugural Gala in January 1985.
 1982 saw Riddle work for the last time with Ella Fitzgerald, on her last orchestral Pablo album, The Best Is Yet to Come.

-Riddle had composed most of the incidental music for Newhart, and the show's 71st episode was dedicated to his memory.
+Riddle had composed most of the incidental music for Newhart (whose theme music was composed by Henry Mancini); the show's 71st episode was dedicated to his memory.